friendly-bits/geoip-shell/README.md

 - Extensive and (usually) up-to-date documentation.
 - Comes with an *uninstall script which completely removes the suite and the geoip firewall rules.
 No restart is required.
 - Sane settings are applied during installation by default, but also lots of command-line options for advanced users or for special corner cases are provided.
-- Pre-installation, provides a utility _(check-ip-in-source.sh)_ to check whether specific ip addresses you might want to blacklist or whitelist are indeed included in the list fetched from the source (RIPE or ipdeny).
+- Pre-installation, provides a utility _(check-ip-in-source.sh)_ to check whether specific ip addresses you might want to blacklist or whitelist are indeed included in the ip lists fetched from the source (RIPE or ipdeny).
 - Post-installation, provides a utility (symlinked to _'geoip-shell'_) for the user to change geoip config (turn geoip on or off, change country codes, change geoip blocking mode, change ip lists source, change the cron schedule etc).
 - Post-installation, provides a command _('geoip-shell status')_ to check geoip blocking status, which also reports if there are any issues.
 - In case of an error or invalid user input, provides useful error messages to help with troubleshooting.
-- Most scripts display detailed 'usage' info when executed with the '-h' option.
+- All main scripts display detailed 'usage' info when executed with the '-h' option.
 - The code should be fairly easy to read and includes a healthy amount of comments.
 </details>